Skirkzzz/week-13-Ecommerce-Backend/README.md

 Config
 The config file calls in a file called 'dotenv', this contains the username and password for security reasons and these will be concealed from others viewing the code such as in Github.
 It is accessed via the NPM package.

+It also calls 'sequelize' part of Node.js package it is a library used in javascript to manage an SQL database.
+It is a Objeact-Relational Mapper.

 DB section
 DB The code here creates and deletes the database.